Easy Garlic Cheddar Drop Biscuits, fresh homemade biscuits in about 30 minutes and a quick copycat Red Lobster biscuit recipe.

 When you add the milk, mix the dough JUST until it’s combined.
 Do not overmix or you’ll get tough biscuits.
 I like to lightly brush the tops of the biscuits before they go into the oven, then again when they’re done baking and still warm.

-These biscuits are light and fluffy and a great buttery taste!
+These Garlic-Cheddar Drop Biscuits are light and fluffy and a great buttery taste!
 Are they exactly like Red Lobster’s biscuits?
-Hard to say, but they are definitely good!
+Hard to say, but they are definitely close to it and really good!

 - 2 teaspoons baking powder